Valentines Day Decor Ideas

-This was a fun project which allowed me to use items already on hand with the exception of candy, cookies and the printable cards.
+This was a fun project that allowed me to use items already on hand, with the exception of candy, cookies, and printable cards.

 I’m including a list of items used as well as detailed instructions on how to pull the vignette together.